Skip to contents

 subset_features <- sample(to_test$col_group$feature, size = 10)

-# Use prep_groups() to inspect and tweak per-group parameters
+# Use prep_groups() to inspect and edit per-group parameters

 prepped <- prep_groups(colnames(obj), group)